-There are a variety of fish species in Lake Erie and Pike is one of our favourites.
-They’re best caught in very cold water and around here they can be pretty big.
-You can use any type of fish that is thick and dense enough to stand up to the blackening process without falling apart.
-Best not to use a delicate flaky fish for this one.
+There are a variety of fish species in Lake Erie and pike is one of our favourites.
+They’re best caught in very cold water so spring is a great time to enjoy some fresh caught pike.
+You can make Blackened Pike Tacos with any type of fish that’s thick and dense enough to stand up to the blackening process without falling apart.

 The other important thing about blackening fish (or any meat for that matter) is NOT HAVING THE FIRE DEPARTMENT VISIT YOU.

 You need to get the pan very very hot.
 Smoking hot.
 So if your smoke alarm is set up to send alerts to the fire department, well…you should do this outside.
 Even when it’s cold outside.
 Lesson learned!

 Fortunately our friend Gord is on the local fire department so instead of a bill, I received a gift.

 You can put your cast iron pan right on the barbecue but it takes a bit of time to heat up enough and it’s hard to maintain a specific temperature.
 I discovered you can buy single electric burners quite cheap so an investment of $20 was a smart idea.
 Now I can cook fish on a table right outside my door with better heat control.

 Once the pan is very hot, (you’ll know because it will start smoking) add a big lump of butter and it will immediately brown and smoke.
 Put the fish pieces quickly in the pan spaced apart so they aren’t touching.
 You may have to cook them in batches depending on the size of the pan and how many hungry people you’re feeding.

 They don’t take long to cook.
 Depending on how thick they are this could be anywhere from 1-2 minutes on each side.
 You want the fish to get a nice crust.
 If you’re doing the fish in batches, heat the oven and put the cooked pieces on a baking sheet to keep warm.
 Reheat the cast iron pan, add more butter and cook the second batch.